pholm/havuja-bot/README.md

 -   create a telegram bot using BotFather
 -   add .env file and fill BOT_TOKEN with right info
--   npm install
--   npm run dev
+-   use docker-compose to run the bot (currently set up for production, see Dockerfile)